Configure Avast Free Antivirus, page 2

 To delete the selected items, right-click one of them and select Delete.

-By default, silent mode is activated for every full-screen application, but to be really sure that nothing disturbs you during gaming, presentations or watching a movie, right-click the avast!
-Free Antivirus icon in Taskbar Notification area and click Silent/gaming mode.
+To activate the mode manually, right-click the Avast Free Antivirus icon in Taskbar Notification area and click Silent/gaming mode.
 If there is a check mark before the item, the mode is already activated.

 Always remember to turn the silent/gaming mode off after you finish your games, presentations, etc!

-For Windows Vista and 7 users, avast!
-Free Antivirus 8 adds a Desktop Gadget with status report and buttons for opening avast! main window, updating databases and following avast! at Twitter, Facebook and blog.
-Windows XP and 8 have no support for Desktop Gadgets.
+For Windows Vista and 7 users, Avast Free Antivirus 2015 adds a Desktop Gadget with status report and buttons for opening Avast main window, updating databases and following Avast Twitter, Facebook and blogging accounts.
+Windows XP and 8/8.1 have no support for Desktop Gadgets.